Food By Themes

 Image credit: @w_i_eatt_

-Fronted by a neon sign, Loong Fatt Tau Sar Piah has been pushing out Teochew-style tau sar piah since the ’60s.
-The brand became popular for the extra buttery pastries, but thinner than the tau sar piah we’re used to from mass-market brands.
-Available simply in two flavours, sweet and salty, each piah is priced at $1.20 and baked fresh daily.
+Fronted by a neon sign, Loong Fatt Tau Sar Piah in Balestier has been pushing out Teochew-style tau sar piah since the ’60s.
+The brand became popular for their extra buttery pastries, which are thinner than the tau sar piah we’re used to from mass-market brands.
+Available simply in two flavours, Sweet and Salty, each piah is priced at $1.30 and baked fresh daily.

 Address: 639 Balestier Road, Singapore 329922